×

 What are the pros and cons of living in Merida?

 "Expats and digital nomads living in Merida often appreciate the city's vibrant culture, friendly locals, and affordable cost of living.
 They also enjoy the city's colonial architecture, delicious food, and easy access to the beach.
-On the other hand, some expats and digital nomads may find the heat and humidity of the city to be oppressive, and the lack of reliable public transportation can be a challenge," said one digital nomad in Merida.
+On the other hand, some expats and digital nomads may find the heat and humidity of the city to be oppressive, and the lack of reliable public transportation can be a challenge," wrote one digital nomad living in Merida, Mexico.

 View More Answers